 - Women can network and interact in online communities and platforms like "League of Girls" and "AnyKey".

-- Female-Only-Leagues can help to draw attention to the issue and give women space, but must not be seen as the only or final solution for involving women in eSports.
+- Female-Only-Leagues can help to draw attention to the issue and give women space, but must not be seen as the only solution for involving women in eSports.

 Together as one!

 Whether you are part of a female only team, an all men's team or a mixed team - a visually uniform appearance at an eSports tournament shows your team spirit.
 You will find numerous designs in our online shop and be able to create the perfect design for your team in our 3D Kit Designer.

 In our article "eSports - gaming for money" you can read how to become a professional eSports player and earn money with it.
 To make sure your professional gaming career is successful, we have taken a look at proper eSports nutrition in our article „eSports training: nutrition and fitness“.

 Photo credits: Title picture: © gettyimages/adamkaz, Picture 1: © Natalie Denk, Picture 2: © gettyimages/virojt, Picture 3: © gettyimages/outh_agency, Picture 4: © gettyimages/gorodenkoff, Picture 5: © gettyimages/gorodenkoff, Picture 6: © gettyimages/adamkaz, Picture 7: © Bezirksvorstehung Floridsdorf